StevenVallarsa/stevenvallarsa/README.md

 >Steven Levitt -- University of Chicago Economist and co-author of *Freakonomics*

 ## Elavator Pitch
 After careers in graphic design, sign making and manufacturing production, I reignited my long dormant passion for coding.
-Starting with a few online courses, I ramped up my education by enrolling in a full-time in-person C# .NET bootcamp to level up my skills.
-I'm now completing a different bootcamp focusing on the front end to balance my skillset as I look to become a full-stack developer.
-I bring with me a lifetime of diverse problem-solving experiences that makes me an outstanding candidate to fill an entry-level position where I may be nurtured to quickly grow into more junior- and mid-level roles.
-I'm open to relocation in the American Mid-West and along the Hwy 401 corridor between Windsor, ON and Montréal, QC in Canada.
+Starting with a few online courses, I ramped up my education by successfully completing bootcamps in C# .NET, in full-stack JavaScript web development, as well as having now completed a two-month crash course in Java.
+I bring with me a lifetime of diverse experiences that makes me an outstanding candidate to fill an entry-level position where I may be nurtured to quickly grow into more junior- and mid-level roles.
+With dual American and Canadian citizenships, I'm open to relocation in the American Mid-West and along the Hwy 401 corridor between Windsor, ON and Montréal, QC, but remote employment is preferred.

 ### FANTASTIC NEWS
-I'll once again be a Canadian resident starting in January 2022, where I can once again enjoy a Tim Hortons double-double in its native environement, as well as devour a Harveys' burger, which I haven't done since the summer of 2019.
-A special shout out to [mThree](https://www.mthree.com) for making this dream a reality.
+After 20-1/2 years living in Michigan, I'm once again living in my native Ontario, this time in the Ottawa area.

 ## Tech Stack